MI-AFP/tutorials/tutorials/02_functions-types.md

             } deriving Show
 ```

 Now try to create a type `Pet` which also contains `name` and `age`.
 You will get an error which is logical, you cannot have two functions with the same name!
-One option is to rename it to `namePerson` and `namePet`, the second is available to you only if you have GHC 8.0.1 or higher and it is with language extension [DuplicateRecordFields](https://downloads.haskell.org/~ghc/master/users-guide/glasgow_exts.html#duplicate-record-fields):
+One option is to rename it to `namePerson` and `namePet`, the second is available to you only if you have GHC 8.0.1 or higher and it is with language extension [DuplicateRecordFields](https://downloads.haskell.org/~ghc/master/users-guide/glasgow_exts.html#duplicate-record-fields) (however the first option is more common):

 ```haskell
 {-# LANGUAGE DuplicateRecordFields #-}